BillmanH/exoplanets/README.md

 ## Getting Started.

-### Building the environment
+### Building the local testing environment
+You can run the application on your local machine without cloud resources.
 I'm using anaconda so you should be able to build the environemnt in any system with:
 ```
 conda env create --file=environment.yaml
 ```